creagia/laravel-sign-pad/README.md

 php artisan vendor:publish --tag=sign-pad-assets
 ```

-This will copy the file `sign-pad.js` inside the `public/vendor/sign-pad/` folder.
+This will copy the package assets inside the `public/vendor/sign-pad/` folder.

 ## Configuration